ludovictouzepeiffer/EUREC4A/README.md

 ## Scripts

- Basic scripts to exploit the data
+ Basic scripts to exploit the data.